mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 *Figure 2.
 HPA memory expected replica*
 {: refdef}

 The memory usage seems to be below the 90% so the number of replicas would be set to 1.
-Let's check the CPU usage now:
+Let's do the same for the CPU usage assuming a value of `600m` at that time:

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide/cpu_init.png --alt HPA CPU expected replicas %}